浪花直播

 鈥淢ute yourself.鈥 鈥淲e can鈥檛 see your screen.鈥 鈥淭hat鈥檚 not appropriate for work!鈥 Zoom meetings have led to comedic gold in the weeks since the Novel Coronavirus COVID-19 has forced a dramatic change to office life.

-Nancy Bell, a theatre program director in Fine and Performing Arts, mined the pandemic to create the farce 鈥淢UTE: A Play for Zoom.鈥
+Nancy Bell, a theatre program director in Visual and Performing Arts, mined the pandemic to create the farce 鈥淢UTE: A Play for Zoom.鈥

 MUTE